superdev86/CIS-4004-Pets-Everywhere/README.md

 Please note the following:
 - The code and content in this repository may not be optimized or suitable for production use.
-- Any reuse or redistribution of this work should comply with the academic policies of the institution and be done in accordance with the licensing terms specified in this repository.
+- Any reuse or redistribution of this work should comply with the academic policies of the institution.